 Personal development expert Jim Rohn said: “When you look at successful people, you will almost always discover a plan behind their success.
 It is the foundation for success.”
 I couldn’t agree more.

 The process of building your plan can take considerable time.
 This is completely normal and you shouldn’t rush things.
 However, it’s a good idea to set a deadline in your mind.
 After all, tasks are a kind of fluid – they take as much space as you give them.

 Step 1: Clear out your vision

 You have to start with the end in mind.
-In order to build your personal development plan, look at what’s on the other side.
+To build your personal development plan, look at what’s on the other side.
 Think about your future life.
-Choose a timeframe that makes sense for you - if you are still in your 20’s, a look at 3 or 5 years from now is enough.
+Choose a timeframe that makes sense for you – if you are still in your 20’s, a look at 3 or 5 years from now is enough.
 The older you get, the longer the planning period you can have.

 Now, imagine your life in, say, 3 years and go through your imaginary day:

 - What’s the first thought that passes your mind in the morning?

 - What’s the reason you get out of bed?

 - What’s your workplace?
 What do you do there?